-Confederate Miscount: The well known "rebel battle flag" also has 13 stars, while the actual CSA was never more than 11.
+Confederate Miscount: The well known "rebel battle flag" also has 13 stars, while the actual CSA was never more than 11, later falling to 10 with the loss of Tennessee.
 The specific states which they hoped would join to increase by 2 are unknown.
 The following states may have all been expected to make the total 13 or more: Kansas, Missouri, Kentucky, and Maryland, as well as efforts to make what later became Arizona, one of them also.
 Theoretically, the CSA might have consisted of 16 states.

 Any lawyer would say there were, unfortunately, merely 13 original U.S. states of the USA itself after about 1781, when Vermont was left out the first time at the constitutional convention of slaver-states; however, any military person or historian might argue that there really were 14 original U.S. states which fought the revolution, and then formed a viable U.S.A., rather than only 13, which is a lawyerisky sort of count, and certainly before 1781, was Vermont any different than the other 13???

 Before the Articles of Confederation were ratified, and the fact that the only fully abolitionist state at the time was little different than the other 13 in all other respects.